matrix-org/matrix-spec-proposals/specification/proposals_intro.rst

 There is no universal answer to this, but the following guidelines should be
 applied:
- * If the feature would benefit the whole Matrix ecosystem and is aligned with the guiding principles above, then it should be supported by the spec.
+1. If the feature would benefit the whole Matrix ecosystem and is aligned with the guiding principles above, then it should be supported by the spec.
-   For instance, video conferencing is clearly a feature which would benefit the whole ecosystem, and so the spec should find a way to make it happen.
- * If the spec already makes the feature possible without changing any of the implementations and spec, then it may not need to be added to the spec.
+2. If the spec already makes the feature possible without changing any of the implementations and spec, then it may not need to be added to the spec.
-   For instance, video conferencing done by widgets requires no compulsory changes to clients nor servers to work, and so could be omitted.
- * However, if the best user experience for a feature does require custom implementation behaviour - e.g. embedding Jitsi into your client rather than using a widget, then the behaviour should be defined in the spec to allow implementations to do so.
+3. However, if the best user experience for a feature does require custom implementation behaviour then the behaviour should be defined in the spec such that all implementations may implement it.
- * However, the spec must never add dependencies on unspecified/nonstandardised 3rd party behaviour.
-For instance, defining how to embed Jitsi is unlikely to ever make it into the spec, given Jitsi does not implement a standardised interface (although a URL-based calling standard may emerge in future, which could be used as an extension to the current widget-based approach).
+4. However, the spec must never add dependencies on unspecified/nonstandardised 3rd party behaviour.

+As a worked example:
+1. Video conferencing is clearly a feature which would benefit the whole ecosystem, and so the spec should find a way to make it happen.
+2. Video conferencing can be achieved by widgets without requiring any compulsory changes to changes to clients nor servers to work, and so could be omitted from the spec.
+3. A better experience could be achieved by embedding Jitsi natively into clients rather than using a widget...
+4. ...except that would add a dependency on unspecified/nonstandardised 3rd party behaviour, so must not be added to the spec.

- * Therefore, our two options in the specific case of video conferencing are either to spec SFU conferencing semantics on WebRTC (or refer to an existing spec for doing so), or to keep it as a widget-based approach (optionally with widget extensions specific for more deeply integrating video conferencing use cases).
+Therefore, our two options in the specific case of video conferencing are either to spec SFU conferencing semantics for WebRTC (or refer to an existing spec for doing so), or to keep it as a widget-based approach (optionally with widget extensions specific for more deeply integrating video conferencing use cases).

-As an alternative example: it's very unlikely that "how to visualise Magnetic Resonsance Imaging data over Matrix" would ever be added to the Matrix spec (other than perhaps a custom event type in a wider standardised Matrix event registry) given that the spec's existing primitives of file transfer and extensible events (MSC1767) give excellent tools for transferring and visualising arbitrary rich data.
+As an alternative example: it's very unlikely that "how to visualise Magnetic Resonsance Imaging data over Matrix" would ever be added to the Matrix spec (other than perhaps a custom event type in a wider standardised Matrix event registry) given that the spec's existing primitives of file transfer and extensible events (MSC1767) give excellent tools for transfering and visualising arbitrary rich data.

 Supporting public search engines are likely to not require custom spec features